Health budgets: Will the pandemic change Kenya's priorities? | DW | 11.06.2020

 Health is seen as one of the winners in Kenya's annual budget.
 Many in Kenya's health circles however argue that the COVID-19 crisis has simply highlighted the underfunding of the sector in past years.

-Investing in healthcare has not been a priority for the government, Gitau says, which is why she says the Kenyan public has been footing the bill.
+Investing in health care has not been a priority for the government, Gitau says, which is why the Kenyan public has been footing the bill.
 For the 2020/2012 budget, Kenya has allocated 111.7 billion KES (€916 million, $1 billion) out of a total budget of 2.75 trillion KES.
 The question is whether the coronavirus pandemic has changed any of that.

 Lost years